-In this notebook we will be doing some unsupervised learning using the suite of dimensionality reduction algorithms available in Shogun.
+This notebook illustrates unsupervised learning using the suite of dimensionality reduction algorithms available in Shogun.
 Shogun provides access to all these algorithms using Tapkee, a C++ library especialized in dimensionality reduction.

 This notebook is about Bayesian regression and classification models with Gaussian Process (GP) priors in Shogun.
-After providing a semi-formal introductions, we illustrate how to efficiently train them, use them for predictions, and automatically learn parameters.
+After providing a semi-formal introduction, we illustrate how to efficiently train them, use them for predictions, and automatically learn parameters.

-This notebook illustrates how to estimate large-scale sparse Gaussian densities.
-It first introduces the reader into the mathematical background and then shows how one can do the estimation with shogun on a number of real-world data sets.
+This notebook illustrates large-scale sparse Gaussian density likelihood estimation.
+It first introduces the reader to the mathematical background and then shows how one can do the estimation with Shogun on a number of real-world data sets.

 This notebook describes Shogun's framework for statistical hypothesis testing.
 We begin by giving a brief outline of the problem setting and then describe various implemented algorithms.
 All the algorithms discussed here are for Kernel two-sample testing with Maximum Mean Discrepancy and are based on embedding probability distributions into Reproducing Kernel Hilbert Spaces( RKHS ).